What is a functional hemispherotomy?

 Anti-seizure medications will generally be continued unchanged after functional hemispherotomy for a period determined by your child’s doctor, then the doses will gradually be reduced.

 At Children’s Hospital of Philadelphia, your child will have access to pediatric experts from the Division of Neurosurgery, the Pediatric Epilepsy Program and others who specialize in the care of children with epilepsy and seizures.
+This approach has led to truly outstanding outcomes from this surgery.

 Our team of experts work closely together to ensure that candidates are screened appropriately for functional hemispherotomy, and to provide the full range of supportive therapy before and after epilepsy surgery to optimize outcomes.